PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 const url = `mongodb://${MONGO_SERVICE_HOST}:${MONGO_SERVICE_PORT}/audit`
 ```

 There is a reason for this format: it's the same format used by both Kubernetes and Docker Swarm; two of the current leading container deployment technologies.
 Kubernetes is a container deployment and orchestration system that was developed at Google.
 Swarm is developed by Docker.
-Whilst there are alternative container deployment technologies, at the time of writing Kubernetes is gaining significant adoption across the industry.
+While there are alternative container deployment technologies, at the time of writing Kubernetes is gaining significant adoption across the industry.

 There are significant benefits to having consistency betwen development and production.
 Fuge facilitates parity between development and production by
 reproducing the same environment variable naming scheme for port and hosts.

 Kubernetes supports two methods for service discovery.
 One is the (now familiar) use of environment variables, the other (more flexible approach) is via the use of DNS records.
-Whilst Kubernetes is a very capable deployment stack, it's not optimized for local development.
+While Kubernetes is a very capable deployment stack, it's not optimized for local development.
 However, Fuge can also provide DNS using the same format as Kubernetes.
-This allows us to run our microservice system in development and whilst remaining confident that we can run the same code in production without any requiring any alterations to our code.
+This allows us to run our microservice system in development and while remaining confident that we can run the same code in production without any requiring any alterations to our code.

 In this recipe we are going to convert our system to use DNS for service discovery.